Every pot is unique, though this story may seem familiar.

 that can stand up to an oven, microwave or dishwasher.

-Angel uses commercially available clays and reclaimed clays for her work.
-Amaco food safe glazes and AAC common glazes are used for sealing the clay.
+Angel uses commercially available clays for her work.
+Food safe glazes and common art glazes are used for sealing the clay.

 Thank you for visiting!
 Angel is available for questions anytime via email: